mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 For instance, if you want to feel comfortable, you cannot get a comfortable feeling without making arrangement of the environment.
 That’s the environment: number one, number two, number three, number four.
 So anyway, first of all make arrangement, that is the point, instead of escaping, or attaching, or destroying, et cetera.

 But on the other hand, the problem is we have a mind.
 The mind is trying to attach to a certain result which we have experienced.
 That’s why zazen immediately is seen as a means to an end.
 So we say, “Let’s do zazen; you can attain enlightenment.”
-Or, “Zazen makes you happy; zazen makes you strong, psychologically, mentally.”
+Or, “Zazen makes you happy, zazen makes you strong, psychologically, mentally.”
 It *seems* to be good; but actually it’s not the real experience of touching the core of the problem of life and death.
 Life and death is completely no design.
 [The basis] of life and death has no design on having a reward after doing or before doing.
 Just do.
 [Zazen] is a good example.

 So that’s why the regulation of the mind is very important.